nautilus-cyberneering/pygithub/docs/how_to_create_a_subkey_for_signing.md

         signingkey = B29BA7899D6062BE
 ```

-You need to upload agan the public key to GitHub in order to import also the subkey, otherwise you new commits using the the subkey will be shown as unverified.
+You need to upload again the public key to GitHub to import also the subkey, otherwise you new commits using the subkey will be shown as unverified.

-TODO: then you should remove all the capabilities from the primary key expcet for "Certify" ([C]).
+TODO: you should remove all the capabilities from the primary key except for "Certify" ([C]).

 ## Links